ebeshero/digitalStorytelling/schedule_2017.md

 #### First Half: building blocks

 ##### Friday, 5/26
-Day 1: Introducing the course, setting this schedule
+Introducing the course, setting this schedule

 ##### Friday, 6/2
 Create the blog site, choose a "skin", (modify it as you wish).
 Accomplish the following on your blog: